 The proposal mentions that the project will complement the Inclusive Rural Development Program (ProDERI), as well as two projects already executed with financing from the Adaptation Fund in the Argentine Republic, the "Increasing climate resilience and enhancing sustainable land management in the southwest of the Buenos Aires province" (2013-2017) and "Adaptation and resilience of family farming in Northeast Argentina (NEA) to the impact of climate change and its variability" (2013-2017).
 However, the proposal also references "other initiatives are being implemented in the project intervention area both from the MAyDS and from other areas of the national and provincial government" but does not identify them.
-CR2: Please list all other potentially overlapping initiatives being implemented in the project intervention area, and outline linkages and synergies with all relevant potentially overlapping projects / programmes.
-9. Does the proje programme ha learning and k t / Yes.
-Component 4-Project CR3: It is propose to create a Regional management, monitoring, Knowledge Sharing Adaptive Platform, management component to capture and feedback lessons? management is the project's learning and knowledge management component and includes plans supporting community dialogue on lessons learned during project implementation, and for a systematization of local, traditional, and ancestral knowledge, as part of the community-based adaptation approach.
-This component also includes development of "guides and protocols of best practices" to disseminate to the target population. content: best SLMPs inform; plans to learn from relevant projects, programs, initiatives & evaluations and the processes to capture, access, and document information, which can be routinely update throughout and after project implementation.
-CAR2 .
-Component 4 is rename as "Knowledge management and project sustainability" .
-In this new format, the project management, monitoring and evaluation actions have been removed taking into account that these actions are include in the PMC.
-CR3: Please ensure that the KM approach includes an overview of existing lessons and best practice that inform the project concept; plans to learn from relevant projects, programs, initiatives & evaluations; and an indication of the processes to capture, access, and document information, including possible knowledge platforms and websites which can be routinely updated throughout and after project implementation.
+CR2: Please list all other potentially overlapping initiatives being be the moment for highlight other possible initiatives implementing by others stakeholders in the territory. implemented in the project intervention area, and outline linkages and synergies with all relevant potentially overlapping ?
+9. Does the project / programme have a projects / programmes.
+Yes.
+Component 4-Project management, monitoring, CR3: It is propose to create a Regional Knowledge Sharing Adaptive Platform, learning and knowledge evaluation and knowledge which will have at least the following management component to capture and feedback lessons?

+management is the project's learning and knowledge management component and includes plans supporting community dialogue on lessons learned during project implementation, and for a systematization of local, traditional, and ancestral knowledge, as part of the community-based adaptation approach.
+This component also includes development of "guides and protocols of best practices" to disseminate to the target population.

+CR3: Please ensure that the KM approach includes an overview of existing lessons and best practice that inform the project concept; plans to learn from relevant projects, programs, initiatives & evaluations; and an indication of the processes to capture, access, document information, and includina possible knowledge platforms and websites which can be routinely updated throughout and after project implementation.

 Component 4 has an estimated budget of USD 1,110,367, which accounts for 11 percent of the total project costs.